 No events are scheduled within the next 60 days.

-The next meeting of the ADVC will be the September Officers'/Planning Meeting.
+The next meeting will be the December General Business Meeting.
 This is, naturally, MANDATORY for all Chapter officers as well as all District Deputies.
-Grand Knights as well as council delegates and non-delegates are always invited to attend.
-The meeting will be held on Friday, Se
+Grand Knights as well as council delegates and non-delegates are always expected to attend.
+The meeting will be held on Friday, December 15, 201

 The Chapter wants to thank all the Councils that participated for their contributions to the Seminarian Burse enabling us to present the Most Reverend Bishop Barnes with a check for $16,000 to benefit our seminarians, the future of our Church.